awps/smk-sidebar-generator/smk-sidebar-generator/readme.txt

 == Description ==
 This plugin generates as many sidebars as you need.
 Then allows you to place them on any page you wish.

+** Important info: I'm working for version 3.0 which will support custom sidebars without touching a single line of code.
+If you want to get acces to first beta, click the following link, subscribe and I will send it to you when it's ready: http://eepurl.com/QeMOf **

 **Demo video:** http://youtu.be/fluNdMnSCKA

+<iframe width="560" height="315" src="//www.youtube.com/embed/fluNdMnSCKA" frameborder="0" allowfullscreen></iframe>)

 * Author : Smartik - http://smartik.ws/
 * License : GPLv2